DavidGolding200238/Doomagotchi/README.md

 eas build --profile preview --platform android
 ```

-Install the resulting APK on a device, then start the dev client:
+Install the resulting APK on a device.
+For a preview build, open the app directly from the app drawer.
+For a development client build, start the Metro server then open the app:

 ```bash
 npx expo start --dev-client